flokosiol/kirby-translations/README.md

 ?>
 ```

-### Configuration
+### Configuration options

-If you want to rename the labels used troughout the plugin add an array like this to your config:
+If you want to rename the labels used throughout the plugin add an array like this to your config:

 ```
 c::set('translations.translation', [